mdavis1013/pulse/README.md

 - **Session export** — dump the current device list and event history to a readable JSON file.

-## How it works
+## Under the hood

-Pulse is organized as four cooperating layers, all in one Go binary:
+Pulse is organized as four cooperating pieces, all in one Go binary:

 ```
 ┌───────────────────────────────────────────────────────────┐